 I've waged a long and hard war against my dark circles.
 They appeared sometime around freshman year of high school—or, rather, that's when I first took notice of them—and despite my best efforts, they've never left.
 Seeing as dark circles are at least partially genetic, I resigned myself to living a life full of hydrating eye masks, micro-needling, and concealer (this trinity managed my dark circles well enough for me).
-Then, at 24 years-old, the under eye bags set in.
-Now, dealing with dark circles is one thing, but dealing with dark circles and under eye bags is something entirely different.
+Then, at 24 years-old, the under-eye bags set in.
+Now, dealing with dark circles is one thing, but dealing with dark circles and under-eye bags is something entirely different.

 All of a sudden, the eye masks I was using before didn't cut it.
 I needed products that would offer more than simple hydration.
 Since then, I've found a few that work for me—namely the 111SKIN Celestial Black Diamond Eye Masks ($115), the Wander Beauty Baggage Claim Gold Eye Mask ($25), and the Wrinkles Shminkles Eye Smoothing Kit ($30).

 When I took them off, they peeled away from my skin easily, leaving no residue behind.
 I was surprised (read: thrilled) to see that the two creases under each eye, which fill with fluid as I sleep and leave me with pronounced eye bags come morning, were almost completely undetectable.
-My under-eye bags were deflated.
+My under-eye bags were actually deflated.
 Not only that, but my dark circles had eased from a distinct blue color to something lighter and softer.
 I looked wide-awake, which was crazy, considering it was well before noon, I wasn't wearing a bit of concealer, and I hadn't even had my first sip of coffee.

 I, for one, was thoroughly impressed with the smoothing, softening, and dark circle-improving effects of these patches, which is why I'll be using them from here on out.
-All I can say is thank you, Drew, for helping me fall in love with another great beauty product.
-It's not the first time she's brought a product to my attention and it probably won't be the last.
-If you like honest beauty reviews and recommendations (who doesn't?) be sure to follow her on Instagram.